 Key takeaways

-Tor over VPN is the most robust privacy architecture available in 2026, but also the most demanding: precise configuration, degraded performance (8-25 Mbps), operational discipline (no personal accounts, IPv6 disabled, system kill switch).
-It's the appropriate tool for investigative journalists, restrictive-country activists, whistleblowers, security researchers — not for daily privacy use.
+Tor over VPN is the most robust privacy architecture available in 2026, but also the most demanding: precise configuration, heavily degraded performance (throughput reduced to a few Mbps), operational discipline (no personal accounts, IPv6 disabled, system kill switch).
+It's the appropriate tool for investigative journalists, restrictive-country activists, whistleblowers, security researchers - not for daily privacy use.

 - Tor vs VPN: difference and combination →Complete functional comparison and use cases